saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/real-devices.md

 * This method will not work for iOS due to signing.
 Each iOS app needs to be resigned so it is allowed to be installed on our devices.
 To make this work you must use a private device and add UDID of the private device to the provisioning profile for iOS.
 :::

-For Appium commands please check the official [Appium website](http://appium.io/docs/en/commands/device/app/install-app/).
+For more information about this command, please check the official [Appium website](http://appium.io/docs/en/commands/device/app/install-app/).

 ### Excluding the `browserName`